Triggers And Coping Strategies For Depression Worksheet

 Like all mood disorders, it is important for the patient to really understand their depression, how it affects them, and how they help or hinder their ability to stay well when managing their depression.

-Often, people with depression feel hopeless to get better, which will prevent them from trying new things to manage their depressed mood.
-Many do not realize their own self-destructive habits, like isolation and negative self-talk, and how it prevents them from moving forward in their recovery.
+People with depression tend to feel hopeless to get better, which will prevent them from trying new things to manage their depressed mood.
+Many do not realize their own self-destructive habits, like put-downs and negative self-talk, and how it prevents them from moving forward in therapy.

 About This Worksheet

-When the patient completes asking the questions, review the results and consider the strategies offered on the worksheet.
-There is also room to brainstorm strategies with the patient if needed.
+When the client or group completes the questions, review the results and consider the strategies offered on the worksheet.